influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 Kapacitor has a template system that allows a template to be defined and reused for multiple tasks.
 Each task can define its own value for all variables declared within the template.
-Templates can be consumed via the CLI and the [API](/kapacitor/v1.4/working/api).
+Templates can be consumed using the CLI and the [API](/kapacitor/v1.4/working/api).

 The following is a simple example that defines a template that computes the mean of a field and triggers an alert.